 In reaching an agreement with Air Lease’s chief executive officer, Boeing is renewing longstanding ties to the man known as the godfather of the leasing industry.

-Udvar-Hazy founded International Lease Finance Corp. in 1973 and built it into the world’s biggest such lessor before selling to American International Group Inc. (AIG) in 1990, making him a billionaire.
+Udvar-Hazy founded International Lease Finance Corp. in 1973 and built it into the world’s biggest such lessor before selling to American International Group Inc. (AIG:US) in 1990, making him a billionaire.
 He left in 2010 and founded Air Lease months later.
 By his count, he has bought about 2,100 jets in his career.